 Way to go Miss Vivian!
 We are so proud of you!

 Miss Vivian had her first dental visit at The Dental Anesthesia Center with her Daddy, Michael.
 Once a child has their first tooth erupted or by their first birthday, they should be seen for their first dental visit.
-It is important to get children introduced to going to the dentist at young age, so they are familiar.
+It is important to get children introduced to going to their pediatric dentist at a young age, so they are familiar.

 Positivity is KEY!!